Shivam270101/Expense_Tracker/README.md

 **FinTrack AI:**

-* Add Expense → Track Spending → Interact with AI Finance Assistant → Receive personalized budgeting suggestions, financial guidance, and answers to finance-related queries through a conversational interface.
+* Add Expense → Track Spending → Interact with 🤖 FinMate - AI Finance Assistant → Receive personalized budgeting suggestions, financial guidance, and answers to finance-related queries through a conversational interface.

 By integrating AI with personal finance management, FinTrack AI goes beyond basic CRUD operations to provide users with a smarter, more interactive, and insightful financial management experience.